"To love unconditionally is to love without expectations"

 I.e. we can have Expectations towards ourselves on how we should live our life i.e. to live a moral and honest life or to live adventurously and so forth.

-I.e. we can have Expectations towards how other Selfs should behave, i.e. how our boyfriend or girlfriend should behave in our relationship with them.
+I.e. we can have Expectations towards how other Selfs should behave, i.e. how our boyfriend or girlfriend should behave towards us.

 Expectation In Depth